Eddiesunset0121/Diabetes-Raman-Classification/README.md

 This project analyzes Raman spectroscopy data to develop a predictive model for the rapid and non-invasive identification of patients with Type 2 Diabetes Mellitus (DM2).
 The primary goal is to build an accurate and reliable classification model that can distinguish between diabetic and non-diabetic individuals based on their Raman spectra.

 🌟 Key Skills & Tools
-Data Cleaning & Manipulation: Pandas, NumPy

-Data Visualization: Matplotlib
+Tensorflow for deep learning

 🌿 Analysis & Key Findings
-The analysis involved a comprehensive EDA, the establishment of a strong baseline model, and the iterative development of a neural network to achieve high predictive accuracy and clinical relevance.
+Ccomprehensive EDA, the establishment of a strong baseline model, and the iterative development of a neural network to achieve high predictive accuracy and clinical relevance.

 🌿 Foundational Analysis & Preprocessing:
-A key challenge was the inherent variability in spectroscopy measurements.
+Key challenge: inherent variability in spectroscopy measurements.
 This was addressed by implementing area normalization to standardize the spectra and correct for sample-to-sample variations.

 EDA revealed subtle but potential differences in the average Raman spectra between diabetic and non-diabetic individuals, particularly around the 1350 cm-1 and 1380 cm-1 Raman shifts.